 In 2018, the life insurance industry paid out more than $120 billion to beneficiaries.
 These payouts are designed to help families maintain their current way of life while they adjust to their new reality — helping to pay for everything from mortgages and estate taxes to child care.

 No one should be forced into making life-changing decisions while grieving the loss of a family member.
-In many households, this sudden loss may mean uprooting a family altogether to somewhere more easily supported by a single income.
+In many households, this sudden loss may mean uprooting a family all together to somewhere more easily supported by a single income.

 According to Prudential’s The Socioeconomic Impact of Life Insurance 2017-2018 report, “a $1 permanent increase in payouts results in a 47-cent reduction in federal spending on poverty and unemployment programs — plus a $22 increase in the aggregate value of home prices.”